Professor, Env. and Occ. Health Sciences

 Office: Suite 100

 Seattle Biomedical Research Institute

 A cost-effective way to reduce global infectious diseases is to reduce transmission and infection of new hosts.
 We seek to accomplish this through 1) better case finding made possible by biomarker discovery and improved diagnostic tools; 2) improved detection of pathogens in water, food, and other environmental sources; and 3) better understanding of the epidemiology of infectious disease acquisition.
 Our translational research interests include:

 - Molecular detection of pathogens in environmental and clinical samples.
 As a method for detecting microorganisms in samples, the polymerase chain reaction (PCR) is fast, sensitive, and specific.
-However, its widespread use is limited in part by its inability to distinguish viable pathogen cells from dead cells and free nucleic acid fragments.
-With funding from the US Environmental Protection Agency and other sources, we have shown that PCR tests for ribosomal RNA precursors (pre-rRNA) can overcome this problem.
-We are developing pre-rRNA tests for pathogen detection in environmental as well as clinical samples.
-Current targets include Aeromonas hydrophila, MAC, and Mycobacterium tuberculosis.
+However, it is unable to distinguish viable pathogen cells from dead cells and free nucleic acid fragments.
+We have shown that PCR tests for ribosomal RNA precursors (pre-rRNA) can overcome this problem.
+In collaboration with a Seattle-based commercial licensee, AttoDx, Inc, we are developing pre-rRNA tests for pathogen detection in environmental as well as clinical samples.

 PhD, Microbiology, University of California (Davis) 1984